Skip to Main Content

 Soori carries a Star Wine List recognition for 2026, awarded by the publication that has become one of the more reliable external validators of serious wine programming in the Asia-Pacific region.
 In Penang, that credential places it in a narrow tier.
 George Town's food scene has long been calibrated around hawker intensity and mid-market restaurant density; venues operating a wine list at a level that attracts specialist recognition represent a much smaller cohort, one that sits closer to the premium bar and independent restaurant cluster than to the island's dominant street-food culture.

 Star Wine List recognition, to be precise about what it implies, is awarded based on list depth, curation quality, and the relationship between the wine offer and the broader dining or drinking context.
 It does not require volume.
 Some of the most consistently recognised lists in Southeast Asia operate from rooms that seat fewer than forty people, where selection depth and staff knowledge substitute for breadth.
-Where Soori's list sits within that framework, in terms of regional focus, price architecture, or by-the-glass program, is not available in the public record at this point.
 What the award signals is that the program has been evaluated and found to meet a standard that most venues in this city do not reach.

 George Town's Design Tier and Where Soori Sits

+Soori is a 13-room hotel in George Town, Penang Island, at 48 Lebuh Aceh in the UNESCO-listed heritage core.
 The premium end of George Town's independent hospitality has developed a recognisable design vocabulary over the past fifteen years.
 The conversion of heritage shophouses into hotels, bars, and restaurants has produced a range of outcomes, from the considered to the cosmetic.
-The addresses that read as serious within this peer set share certain qualities: material honesty over surface decoration, spatial compression treated as intimacy rather than a limitation, and an acknowledgment that the building's age is a feature of the experience rather than a problem to be concealed.
+The addresses that read as serious within this comparable set share certain qualities: material honesty over surface decoration, spatial compression treated as intimacy rather than a limitation, and an acknowledgment that the building's age is a feature of the experience rather than a problem to be concealed.

 Lebuh Aceh itself adds a layer of specificity that not all George Town streets can offer.
 The concentration of nineteenth-century Acehnese and Arab merchant buildings along this stretch gives it a character distinct from the more photographed sections of Armenian Street or Concubine Lane.
 It draws a visitor who arrives with some preparation rather than one following a walking-tour route, and that self-selecting quality shapes the atmosphere of venues that operate here.